djee-ms/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-mediatracks-uwp.md

 ## Importing the `VideoBridge` utility

 In order to display the local webcam feed as a feedback for the user, we need to collect the video frames captured by WebRTC via the webcam, and display them locally in the app using whichever technology we choose.
 In this tutorial for simplicity we use the [MediaPlayerElement](xref:Windows.UI.Xaml.Controls.MediaPlayerElement) XAML control, which is based on the Media Foundation framework.
-And to keep things simple, we also use [the `TestAppUwp.Video.VideoBridge` helper class](https://github.com/microsoft/MixedReality-WebRTC/blob/master/examples/TestAppUwp/Video/VideoBridge.cs) from the `TestAppUWP` sample application provided by MixedReality-WebRTC, which bridges a raw source of frames (WebRTC) with the [MediaPlayerElement](xref:Windows.UI.Xaml.Controls.MediaPlayerElement), taking care of the interoperability details for us.
+And to keep things simple, we also use [the `TestAppUwp.Video.VideoBridge` helper class](https://github.com/microsoft/MixedReality-WebRTC/blob/master/examples/TestAppUwp/Video/VideoBridge.cs) from the `TestAppUWP` sample application provided by MixedReality-WebRTC, which bridges a raw source of frames (here from WebRTC) with the [MediaPlayerElement](xref:Windows.UI.Xaml.Controls.MediaPlayerElement), taking care of the interoperability details for us.

 The [`TestAppUwp.Video.VideoBridge`](https://github.com/microsoft/MixedReality-WebRTC/blob/master/examples/TestAppUwp/Video/VideoBridge.cs) helper class makes use of the [`StreamSamplePool`](https://github.com/microsoft/MixedReality-WebRTC/blob/master/examples/TestAppUwp/Video/StreamSamplePool.cs) class, which also needs to be imported.
 For the sake of simplicity in this tutorial we simply copy those two files.